 An existing earth embankment on land adjacent to Boyces Brook offers a level of protection from the watercourse.
 Landowners are responsible for informal walls, high riverbanks and structures within their curtilage.
 More information on owning a watercourse can be found at https://www.gov.uk/guidance/owning-a-watercourse.

-The EA have developed initial proposals for permanent flood risk management schemes in the village several times over the last 20 years.
-However, these proposals have been unable to meet the Flood Defence Grant in Aid cost-benefit and partnership funding criteria to secure funding to design and deliver a scheme.
+The EA have developed initial proposals for permanent flood risk management schemes in the village on several occasions.
+However, following further investigations, these proposals have been unable to meet the necessary Flood Defence Grant in Aid cost-benefit and partnership funding criteria to secure funding to design and deliver a scheme.

-In 2024 the EA have commissioned an update of the existing fluvial modelling for Ribchester, this will include updated hydrology recorded during recent storm events.
-This exercise will help determine if properties are at a more significant flood risk than previously indicated, information which could be used to justify further assessments of capital funded interventions in the village.
+The EA are presently seeking to update the existing hydraulic modelling for the Ribchester catchment, which will incorporate updated hydrological data recorded during recent storm events.
+This project will help determine if properties are at a more significant flood risk than previously indicated, information which could be used to justify further assessments of capital funded interventions in the future.

 A catchment based approach of slowing the flow via upstream management is promoted and undertaken by the EA.
 Upstream of Ribchester there have been natural flood management projects directly involving the EA at Trawden and Long Preston Deeps.
 The Environment Agency’s partners, such as the Ribble Rivers Trust, have ambitious plans to create vast amounts of new woodland over the coming years.
 This will all help to slow the overall water flow into the River Ribble from the land.
 More information can be found at https://ribbletrust.org.uk/news/press-releases/rivers-trust-launches-10-year-campaign-to-double-area-of-lancashires-woodlands/.